 Masters of vessels carrying dangerous or polluting goods and bound for the Port of Cowes are required to inform the shipping agent or Cowes Harbour office in accordance with Schedule II of the regulations before entering the Southampton (Cowes) Pilotage area.

-Two copies of Schedule II should be prepared; one copy to be handed to the pilot on boarding and one copy to be sent in advance by e-mail to firstname.lastname@example.org or by facsimile 01983 299357 to the Harbour Master, Cowes.
+Two copies of Schedule II should be prepared; one copy to be handed to the pilot on boarding and one copy to be sent in advance by email to email@example.com to the Harbour Master, Cowes.

-Where no e-mail or facsimile facilities exist on board the Master shall inform Cowes Harbour radio on VHF Channel 69 during office hours or Vessel Traffic Services (VTS) Southampton on VHF Channel 12 that Schedule II has been completed and of any deficiencies that exist.
+Where no email facilities exist on board the Master shall inform Cowes Harbour radio on VHF Channel 69 during office hours or Vessel Traffic Services (VTS) Southampton on VHF Channel 12 that Schedule II has been completed and of any deficiencies that exist.

-A Merchant Shipping Notice explains how the operator (defined in the regulations as the owner, charterers, manager or agent) and the ships Master should comply with the regulations.
-An example of Schedule II can be found in this MSN.
+An MCA Merchant Shipping Notice (MSN) explains how the operator (defined in the regulations as the owner, charterers, manager or agent) and the ship’s Master should comply with the regulations.
+An example of Schedule II can be found in the MSN.